Genesis G90: EQ900L/G90L

-Engines
+Powertrain

 Second generation (RS4; 2021)

 The exterior design was unveiled on November 30, 2021.
-Genesis' family look, a two-line lamp was applied.
+Genesis' family look, a two-line lamp was applied, and Layered Architecture has been applied to the Crest Grill.
 The cube-shaped projection light incorporates a white light, a daytime driving light, and a direction indicator light.
-Two rows of rear lamps are also long on the back.
+Two rows of rear lamps are also long on the back, and the low beam headlights feature approximately 200 micro optic lenses per module.
+The side design features a Parabolic Line that starts from the hood and continues along the bottom of the window to the trunk, and an Athletic Power Line on the fender that wraps around the wheel.

 The second-generation G90 was released in two models: a general model and a long-wheelbase model.
+The electronic gear shift control is equipped with a function that prevents incorrect operation by vibrating when the reverse gear is repeatedly operated.
+Virtual Venue, a virtual 3D surround sound function through Bang & Olufsen's Premier 23 speaker 3D sound system, has been applied for the first time in the world.

 Power comes from a 3.5-liter twin-turbo V6 with 380 PS and 54 kgm in the base car.
 The long-wheelbase model is further supported by a 48-volt mild hybrid system with an electric supercharger for additional power.
 All-wheel drive is standard on the long-wheelbase model.
+It is equipped with a multi-chamber air suspension that adjusts the stiffness of the air spring into three stages depending on driving conditions and drive mode.
+Active Rear-Wheel Steering (RWS) reduces the turning radius by turning the rear wheels 4 degrees in the opposite direction of the front wheels when making a U-turn and by 2 degrees when changing lanes.

 Long Wheelbase (LWB)

 The second-generation G90 is available in a long wheelbase, which gains an additional 190 mm over the standard car.
+It is equipped with a gasoline 3.5 turbo engine that is the first Genesis model to feature a 48 V electric supercharger, e-S/C.

 Powertrain

 Sales

 As of November 2015, a day after pre-order began, pre-orders of EQ900 in South Korea reached 4,342 units.
 As December 2015, pre-orders of G90 exceeded 10,000 units.